 Once cooked, finish the soup by stirring in some cream and lemon juice to taste.
 Serve with crusty bread or enjoy as is for a gluten-free, bread-free version.

-This Instant Pot Zuppa Toscana is the perfect mix of the authentic Italian recipe and the Olive Garden’s favourite Tuscan soup recipe.
-It’s hearty, nutritious and full of flavour.
+This lighter, healthier Instant Pot Zuppa Toscana is the perfect mix of the authentic Italian recipe and the Olive Garden’s favourite Tuscan soup recipe.
+It’s hearty, nutritious and full of flavour with less cream and more vegetables.

 2 tablespoons olive oil